 We’ve also put together a template that might be useful if hiring has paused or slowed at your nonprofit due to the COVID-19 pandemic.
 Feel free to copy, paste, and personalize these messages to suit your needs!

-Thank you for taking the time to discuss the [JOB TITLE] position with us.
-We’d like to invite you for a [SECOND/THIRD] round of interviews.
+Thanks for interviewing for the [JOB TITLE] position with us.
+We’re excited to invite you to a [SECOND/THIRD/ETC.] round of interviews.

 - [NAME], [ROLE] (30 minutes)